STK 40 AGL

 The STK 40 AGL, formerly the CIS 40 AGL (Note: Using the Wayback machine on this CIS 40 AGL page indicates that the CIS 40 AGL name was used until early 2017, when it changed to the STK 40 AGL name as seen here.) is a 40 mm automatic grenade launcher, developed in the late 1980s and produced by the Singaporean defence firm Chartered Industries of Singapore.

 The launcher is employed primarily by the Singapore Armed Forces and the police and security forces of several other countries.

 History

+The 40AGL was made in 1990, followed by the 40LWAGL in 2001 (previously called the 40 mm Super Light Weight AGL).

-On 19 June 2000, STK announced the release of an upgrade kit, known as the 40mm Automatic Grenade Launcher Air-Bursting System (40mm AGL-ABS).
-Upgrades consist of the electronic fire control system, the gun computer, the muzzle programming coil as well as the optical sighting system.
+On 19 June 2000, STK announced the release of an upgrade kit, known as the 40mm Automatic Grenade Launcher Air-Bursting System (40mm AGL-ABS), with new electronic fire control system, gun computer, muzzle programming coil, and optical sighting system.

 On 13 December 2010, the Kuwait Defense Ministry released a statement that the CIS 40 AGL was offered for the Kuwaiti military.

+In September 2013, Thales and ST Kinetics agreed to develop, manufacture and market ST Kinetics' 40mm low-velocity air-bursting ammunition for the Australian and New Zealand markets.
+ST Kinetics also announced that the company secured a total of more than US$30 million worth of international orders from Canada and United States for its 40mm ammunition in October 2013.

 Design

+The 40AGL is mounted in combination with the 12.7-mm 50MG in the ST Kinetics' 40/50 cupola weapon system, installed on the M113 and Bionix.
+The 40AGL weighs 33 kg without mount or ammunition.

-The STK 40 AGL can be mounted on a M3 tripod, a light weight tripod, a lock/fire mount, softmount, ringmount or on a RWS.
-Aside from regular 40mm grenades, it can also use Air-Bursting Munition Systems to increase both firepower and lethality.
+The STK 40 AGL can be mounted on an M3 tripod, a lightweight tripod, a lock/fire mount, softmount, ringmount or on a RWS.

+The range of 40 mm rounds include low velocity, high velocity, less-than-lethal, camera, self-destruct, airburst and enhanced blast insensitive explosive rounds.

+In addition to 40mm grenades, it can fire Air-Bursting Munition Systems to increase firepower and lethality.

+Variants

+Mark II

-The STK 40 AGL has a Mark II variant, which includes weight reduction of almost 6 kg; a barrel removal system; improved handling, performance, aesthetics and ergonomics.
-The components, when disassembled, consist of the operating group, barrel, receiver group, top cover group, trigger group.
+The STK 40 AGL has an almost 6 kg lighter Mark II variant, with a barrel removal system and improved handling, performance, aesthetics and ergonomics.
+The components, when disassembled, consist of the operating group, barrel, receiver group, top cover group, andtrigger group.

+40LWAGL

+Previously called the 40 mm Super Light Weight AGL, the objective of ST Kinetics in designing the 40LWAGL was to keep the grenade launcher's weight to below 20 kg, or half the weight of conventional AGLs.